Home > Faucets Bathroom

 Water Efficiency and Federal Maximums

-Water efficiency has become one of the core project KPIs.
-The federal maximum for the U.S. lavatory faucet flow is generally 2.2 gpm at 60 psi, though EPA WaterSense-labeled bathroom sink faucets are restricted to 1.5 gpm.
+Water efficiency has become a core project KPI, with the federal maximum flow rate for U.S. lavatory faucets generally set at 2.2 gpm at 60 psi, while EPA WaterSense-labeled bathroom sink faucets are limited to 1.5 gpm.

 LEED v4/v4.1 Indoor Water Use Reduction

-This directly supports LEED v4/v4.1 Indoor Water Use Reduction requirements, which reward projects achieving at least 20% reductions below the baseline in indoor water consumption.
+This directly supports LEED v4/v4.1 Indoor Water Use Reduction requirements, which reward projects that achieve at least a 20% reduction below the baseline for indoor water consumption.

 WELL Building Standard v2

-WELL Building Standard v2 similarly rewards both touchless hygienic fixtures and robust water quality controls.
+The WELL Building Standard v2 similarly rewards the use of touchless hygienic fixtures along with robust water quality controls.

 Submittal Documentation